Daaaaxianer/ScriptRepository/codonBias/README.md

 # Dependency

-We need a lot of Python packages to perform the following operations to ensure the script runs smoothly
+We need a lot of Python packages to perform the following operations

 ```
 pip install -r codon_requirements.txt